 Drawing is very similar to athletics, and sometimes it really is just a matter of investing the time.
 If you were an athlete, you would have a rigid schedule of training set up that you would adhere to.
 Drawing is the same way: it requires serious focus, rigorous training, and intense physical stamina.
 Every time you sit down to draw, it’s an opportunity to sharpen your eye, and become more proficient in coordinating your mind and eye with the physical movements of your arm and hand.

 Many people get impatient with drawing and expect results right away.
 You have to be committed, and be able to recognize that improvement is a slow and gradual process.
 One would never expect to be an Olympic level skier after one week of training, the same way you can’t expect to be a master of drawing after working for a few days.
+For most artist, it takes years and years of rigorous time and commitment to achieve a certain level of mastery.

 3) Practice gesture drawing.